Palm Beach Boat Show - April 2021

 “Secondly, the market is becoming increasingly sophisticated about how it structures the ownership and operations of these highly valuable luxury assets.
 Typically, the formation of a yacht structure was focused on the 24m and above range of yachts.
 However, we are seeing a significant increase in demand for structures and protection for yachts under 24m.
 It was superb to be able to discuss our Trident III product, developed specifically for the under 24m market, with end users, influencers and yacht management companies alike who were keen to learn how to best serve and protect yachts within this complex world of potential liabilities, and evolving tax and regulatory requirements.”

-“Thirdly, as I am a big supporter of sustainability and ecological awareness within the maritime industry, I think that yacht manufacturers, suppliers and shows all have their part to play.
+“Thirdly, as we are big supporters of sustainability and ecological awareness within the maritime industry, we think that yacht manufacturers, suppliers and shows all have their part to play.
 It was encouraging to see a host of manufacturers and suppliers promoting an impressive range of green initiatives and products at the show.
 In addition, it was also great to see Palm Beach Show eliminate the use of visitor lanyards with laminated event badge.
-I have attended many yachting and luxury events over the years and I have always seen the hundreds of lanyards and plastic badges disregarded by visitors at the end of each show as wasteful and environmentally damaging.”
+We have attended many yachting and luxury events over the years and we have always seen the hundreds of lanyards and plastic badges disregarded by visitors at the end of each show as wasteful and environmentally damaging.”